Best Bike Lock of 2023: Strong and Practical

-Finding the best lock for your bicycle can be tricky.
-There’s loads to choose from.
+Finding the best lock for your bicycle is tricky.
+There are loads to choose from.
 And the wrong decision can have disastrous consequences!

 The secret to success is choosing a lock that’s both secure enough to protect your bike and easy enough to use on a daily basis.

-I'd say that this balance between strength and practicality is essential.
+This balance between strength and practicality is essential, as far as I'm concerned.
 And I've been testing bike locks and writing about bicycle security since 2015, so I know what I'm talking about!

 With that in mind, I recommend 6 of the best bike locks below, based on their security level and my user tests.